Google BigQuery CAST Functions 101: Syntax and Usage Simplified

 Google BigQuery CAST Functions

 In Google BigQuery, the CAST function allows you to convert between various Data Types.
+The flexibility of the cast in BigQuery enhances the efficiency of data processing.
 Below are some of the commonly used CAST functions:

 You can cast ARRAY in BigQuery.
 It can be used to represent the data type called ARRAY.